AnupN29/BasicsGit/README.md

 4. To get uniqueID of all files/folder at Head minus nth commit: git ls-tree HEAD~n // tree = folder and blob = file

 5. To see the final version of a file/folder with its uniqueId: git show [uniqueId]

+## Linking local repo to a remote site (eg github)

+1. Create a empty repo named same as this on github and copy the link of the repo

+2. Add the origin: git remote add origin [link]

+3. Check the remote repo connected to local one: git remote -v

+## Pushing (only for HTTPS linked repo)

+1. Make a personal token in github website

+2. Push command: git push origin master   // can use --all instead of master for all branches to push

+   This will ask for username and password, in the password past the personal token created